4th grade Science

 5. How Long is The Longest Bridge?
 Click HERE

-Mystery #3 Friction and Pattern of Motion: How can you go faster down a slide?
+Mystery #3 Patterns of Motion, Gravity & Friction: How high can you swing on a flying trapeze?
 If you've missed the lesson, click on the image below, to the left.
-(The link is good for 10 days after we've started the lesson)
+(The link is good for 10 days after we've started the lesson).
+If you want to catch up with us, ask Ms. Dekker for the supplies.

 Activity Video: click on the picture below